Best Pickleball Paddles: Top Picks + Spec Table + Buying Guide

 Pro Tip: Weight vs. Swing Weight

 Prioritize swing weight first.
-The number on the scale can lie, the swing weight “feel” is what decides whether your hands stay quick in tight points.
+The number on the scale can lie.
+The swing weight feel is what decides whether your hands stay quick in tight points.

 Best Overall

-11SIX24 Vapor Power 2 (16mm)
+11SIX24 Ultre Power 2 16mm

 - Price band: $$–$$$